foundriesio/docs/source/getting-started/register-device/index.rst

 .. note::

-	**By default** devices will run **all** applications that are defined in the :term:`containers.git` repository and therefore available in the latest Target.
+    **By default**, devices will run **all** applications that are defined in the :term:`containers.git` repository, thus available in the latest Target.
 This behavior can be changed by enabling only specific applications.
     Read :ref:`ug-fioctl-enable-apps` to learn how.

-2. You will be prompted by ``lmp-device-register`` to complete a challenge with our API
+2. You will be prompted by ``lmp-device-register`` to `complete a challenge <https://www.oauth.com/oauth2-servers/device-flow/>`_ with our API:

    .. highlight:: none